-- An estimated 118 unaccompanied TAY (with a margin of error of +/- 30 individuals) were unsheltered in 2017, which is a 21% decline from the 150 reported in 2015. - An estimated 124 young adults were indicated in shelters and transitional housing, which is a 19% decline from the 153 reported in 2015. - However, because of the small size of this group, and the relative large margin of error, the decrease in unsheltered TAY may be modest.
+- An estimated 118 unaccompanied TAY (with a margin of error of +/- 30 individuals) were unsheltered in 2017, which is a 21% decline from the 150 reported in 2015. - An estimated 124 young adults were indicated in shelters and transitional housing, which is a 19% decline from the 153 reported in 2015. - However, because of the small size of this group, and the relative large margin of error, the decrease in unsheltered TAY may be modest - There were approximately 2 to 62 fewer youth sleeping on the streets in 2017 compared to 2015.

 While these trends are positive, and potentially illustrative of progress being made in Sacramento County toward addressing youth homelessness, there is also a strong likelihood that these estimates may be undercounts.
 One issue is simply the fact young adults are much more likely to experience episodes of homelessness, as opposed to continuous periods.
 Single point-in-time designs are inherently biased toward over-sampling individuals with longer periods of homelessness (as they more likely to be homeless during the time of the study).
 Another methodological concern is that young people experiencing housing instability often "couch surf" with friends, which is a form of housing instability not captured by the PIT design.
-Homeless youth are also reportedly less likely to be found in typical homeless locations frequented by adults, or to engage with adult volunteers more generally.
+Homeless youth are also reportedly less likely to be found in typical homeless locations frequented by adults, or to engage with adult volunteers more generally.19